wkeav/wkeav/README.md

 - 👋 Hello, I’m Astra.
 I have had a high passion for technology since a young age and recently found my passion for programming through problem-solving and innovation :D
+- I love doing mini, medium, and big projects for learning purposes.
+I stay curious and humbled through my programming process and ...I love it surprisingly.

   <img width="657" alt="Capture d’écran 2024-10-03 à 23 57 27" src="https://github.com/user-attachments/assets/10792b08-fc09-4546-be19-9a93f60961e8">